“When artful expression went silent in Lockdown, overtaken by the angry volley of rhetoric on social media, stuff shifted.

 For as much as I appreciate video and YouTube as archival devices, as a stage director, I have never seen a staged work rendered in film that captures the magic of theater, of live experience – to reach in, reach out, to break the fourth wall.

-The American (in)Tent is inspired in part by my own life as an artist, all those metaphorical airline tickets to new modes of expression.
-It is a place for me to mentor, encourage, and lead artists (from seasoned to eager) into the confidence of other technological platforms for their unique voices – a place for them to persist in what they do best despite the worst of times, a place for artists motiva ted to speak on tough life subjects with eloquence.
+The American (in)Tent is inspired in part by the potential of the Spoken Word.
+We see it as a place for artists to persist in what they do best despite the worst of times, a place for artists motivated to speak on tough life subjects with eloquence.

 We are inspired by artists as thought-leaders, and for as much as we are interested in the product, we are also deeply interested in the thought-process that lead to the creation.
 Process is a wonderful story.